sea-cdm/OSEAN-DB/PELAGIC Module/README.md

 # PELAGIC Module

-The PELAGIC Module is a software module designed for OSEAN DB.
+The PELAGIC Module is a software module designed for querying OSEAN DB and processing data.

 This module includes:
-A python wrapper Pure_SPARQL was used by the paper to generate the Supplemental File 1; A PELAGIC library for functions and to be used as template to input code to query OSEAN DB.
+- A Python wrapper Pure_SPARQL was used by the paper to generate the Supplemental File 1;
+- A PELAGIC library of functions that can be used as template to input code to query OSEAN DB.

 Links to use case specific PELAGIC methods: